 Myanmar's net migration flow gradually became more unbalance during the 2000s, started towards more balanced at the beginning of the 2010s but plummeted again at the end of the decade (see details in Table 7 and Figure 11).
-The unbalanced net migration sticks to internal conflicts such as between the government and militant groups, jobseeking with higher wages in neighbouring countries, and environmental migration due to natural disasters.
-In 2019, there were approximately 76,000 immigrants living in Myanmar.
+The unbalanced net migration sticks to internal conflicts such as between the government and militant groups, jobseeking with higher wages in neighbouring countries, and environmental migration due to natural disasters. ln 2019, there 76,000 approximately immigrants Myanmar.63